Entro01/ImageSearch/README.md

     Before deploying, you need to modify the application_phash.py file to configure the OpenSearch settings:

-        Open application_phash.py.
+       1) Open application_phash.py.

-        Locate the OpenSearch configuration section and update the opensearch_url and auth with your OpenSearch endpoint and authentication details.
+       2) Locate the OpenSearch configuration section and update the opensearch_url and auth with your OpenSearch endpoint and authentication details.

-        python

     ## OpenSearch configuration
     opensearch_url = "https://your-opensearch-endpoint"